Speech repetition: Independent of speech

-Vocal imitiation arises in development before speech comprehension and also babbling: 18-week-old infants spontaneously copy vocal expressions provided the accompanying voice matches.
+Vocal imitation arises in development before speech comprehension and also babbling: 18-week-old infants spontaneously copy vocal expressions provided the accompanying voice matches.
 Imitation of vowels has been found as young as 12 weeks.
 It is independent of native language, language skills, word comprehension and a speaker's intelligence.
 Many autistic and some mentally disabled people engage in the echolalia of overheard words (often their only vocal interaction with others) without understanding what they echo.
 Reflex uncontrolled echoing of others words and sentences occurs in roughly half of those with Gilles de la Tourette syndrome.
 The ability to repeat words without comprehension also occurs in mixed transcortical aphasia where it links to the sparing of the short-term phonological store.

 The ability to repeat and imitate speech sounds occurs separately to that of normal speech.
 Speech shadowing provides evidence of a 'privileged' input/output speech loop that is distinct to the other components of the speech system.
 Neurocognitive research likewise finds evidence of a direct (nonlexical) link between phonological analysis input and motor programming output.